cgiovanetti/LINX/README.md

 Finally, `pytest` contains brief pytest scripts for continuous checking of this repository.
 You can run them yourself by navigating into the directory and running `pytest .` (after pip installing pytest).

+## Issues
+Please feel free to open up an issue if you notice something is amiss in LINX.

 ## Citation
 If you use LINX, please cite both LINX and the other public codes with components utilized by LINX.
 This includes nudec_BSM (https://arxiv.org/abs/1812.05605, https://arxiv.org/pdf/2001.04466), PRIMAT (http://www2.iap.fr/users/pitrou/primat.htm), and PRyMordial (https://arxiv.org/abs/2307.07061).